Posts Tagged ‘Gaza Strip’

 Read MoreProviding Professional Development Opportunities to Graduate Engineers in the Gaza StripÂ

 By Ziad Bakri and Nour Zaqqout Seven graduate students are one step closer to building a better future for themselves and the world at large after completing a seven-month engineering fellowship focused on water, sanitation and hygiene (WASH) construction projects in the West Bank and Gaza.
-With support from the United States Agency for International…
+Global Communities welcomed the first cohort of engineers in…

 Read More